 Finish Time: 3:30

-We have P.E every Tuesday and Wednesday.
+We have P.E every Wednesday and Thursday.
 We have access to both the hall and the MUGA for our P.E session meaning we can carry on teaching P.E regardless of the weather.
 Children should come to school dressed in their P.E kit.
-Our P.E sessions on Tuesday are outdoors and our P.E sessions on Wednesday are indoors.
+Our P.E sessions on Wednesday and Thursday are both outdoors.
 It is recommended that during the winter months, children wear jogging bottoms and bring a school jumper/fleece to wear in addition.

 Water bottles can be taken home daily to be washed and brough back into school the following day.

 Reading Books will be issued every TUESDAY and THURSDAY.
 Please make sure your child has their book bag in school on these days.
 Reading records must be signed and dated in order for us to change books.
 Please note, any books not signed, will not be changed.
 A record of all books issued, including when changed, is kept to help us monitor reading progression.